z9fr/PUSL2024-Project/REPORTCONTENT.md

     }
 ```

-and we are using a synchronized function
+and we are using a synchronized function here because it helps us to prevent memory consistency errors. and in this case thata curusal.